 Let’s say you’re following a training plan for running.
 Maybe you even signed in for a race so you really want to follow through.
 But then life gets in your way.
 There’s no way around illnesses for example but there are steps you can take in order not to lose your progress when you can’t go out.
 The only option left is to train indoors.

-Personally i have two major enemies when it comes to completing my scheduled runs: rain and the absence of a nanny.
+Personally, I have two major enemies when it comes to completing my scheduled runs: rain and the absence of a nanny.
 I do go out and run when it’s drizzling but actual pouring rain is an obstacle for me.
-I also have a child and no nanny so when my partner is around the globe for work (which is often) i just cancel my running plans.
+Als, I have a child and no nanny so when my partner is around the globe for work (which is often) I just cancel my running plans.
 But there may be a million other reasons for you why you can’t go out when you were supposed to.
 So what to do then?

 The most obvious and simple solution would be to run on a treadmill.
-Of course not everybody owns one and if your reason for not running outside is for example rain you can always go to a gym.
-This is not a solution however for the child care problem.
+Of course, not everybody owns one and if your reason for not running outside is for example rain you can always go to a gym.
+This is not a solution however to the child care problem.